-This course is designed to introduce to the student the essential and basic core of back-office medical-assisting skills.
-Skills mastered in this course include introduction to the medical-assisting profession, infection control, interpersonal communications, professionalism in the medical office, the office environment, scheduling of appointments, vital signs, patient assessment, and education.
-Applied-learning approaches to all skill development and performance objectives are emphasized.
+In this course students will begin their study of the essential and basic core of back-office medical-assisting skills.
+They will learn the basics of the medical-assisting profession, and will master skills including infection control, interpersonal communications, professionalism in the medical office, the office environment, scheduling of appointments, vital signs, patient assessment, and education.
+They will follow applied-learning approaches to all skilldevelopment and performance objectives.
 Prerequisites: Medical Terminology, Human Anatomy and Physiology I